MarinaKhrolovich/JD2021-06-01/project-news/src/main/Readme.txt

  	14. Add link to user profile if user logged in
  	15. Add log out
  	16. Add Filter
+ 	17. Hashed passwords by Bcrypt+check hashing password by the authorization

   I want to do at the application:
 	1 .Add favorite news